Registered Disability Savings Plan

 The Registered Disability Savings Plan (RDSP) is a long-term savings plan to help Canadians with disabilities and their families save for the future.

 The beneficiary of the RDSP is the person who will receive the money in the future.

-The Grant and Bond are delivered by: Human Resources and Skills Development Canada (HRSDC)
+The Grant and Bond are delivered by: Employment and Social Development Canada (ESDC)

 Any person who:

 - is eligible for the Disability Tax Credit (disability amount);